mmC-Cmm/Rainfall-Erosivity-Estimation/README.md

 ## Functions for Erosivity Estimation

-This repository provides eight Python functions (scripts) that can be used sequentially to estimate rainfall erosivity from raw rainfall data:
+This repository provides seven Python functions (scripts) that can be used sequentially to estimate rainfall erosivity from raw rainfall data:

 1. **`identify_storms.py`**
    This function removes missing data and identifies individual storms.